How to Edit Photos in Lightroom: Step-by-Step Guide by Pro Wedding Photographer

 Lightroom presets are pre-defined editing settings that can be applied to your photos with a single click.

 They allow you to achieve a consistent look across multiple images quickly, saving you time during the editing process.
 Presets can adjust various elements, such as exposure, color balance, contrast, and more, to help you create a particular style or mood.
 You can create your own presets or use ones developed by other photographers.
-They act as a great starting point for more refined editing.
+They act as a great starting point for more refined editing for newer editors understand what combinations of settings create certain moods or lighting styles.

 Lightroom Presets vs. Aftershoot AI Styles